HangfireIO/Hangfire.Documentation/upgrade-guides/upgrading-to-hangfire-1.8.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The new version of the ``Hangfire.SqlServer`` comes with no explicit reference to the ``System.Data.SqlClient`` package to avoid using outdated versions and prefer using the new ``Microsoft.Data.SqlClient`` package by default when it's installed and used by other parts of the application.

+.. admonition:: Encryption is enabled by default in Microsoft.Data.SqlClient
+   :class: warning

+   ``Microsoft.Data.SqlClient`` package has `breaking changes <https://github.com/dotnet/SqlClient/blob/main/release-notes/4.0/4.0.0.md#breaking-changes>`_ and encryption is enabled by default.
+You might need to add ``TrustServerCertificate=true`` option to a connection string if you have connection-related errors or stay with ``System.Data.SqlClient`` package.
+More details can be found in `this issue <https://github.com/dotnet/SqlClient/issues/1402>`_ on GitHub.

 If no other package references it, you can install it explicitly by modifying the ``*.csproj`` class and adding the package reference in the following way.
 Please note that there can be breaking changes in this package, compared to the old one, since the connection is encrypted by default since Microsoft.Data.SqlClient version 4.0.0.